 Liversidge added: Punch no longer throws the baby out of the bath instead he puts him to bed.

 Paul Mahy, commercial manager at the Spinnaker Tower, said: We think some people could be offended by the traditional Punch and Judy story, especially at our family friendly attraction.
-We have agreed that many aspects of the traditional script
+We have agreed that many aspects of the traditional

-had to be omitted.
+script had to be omitted.
 For example, Judy was originally put through a mangle and that is how sausages were made, obviously we cannot do this anymore.

 Hate legislation removes an increasing quantity of matters traditionally dealt with in civil society to the domain of the state and the courts.
-In a new report from the independent think tank Civitas, A New Inquisition: religious persecution in
+In a new report from the independent think tank Civitas, A New Inquisition: religious

-resulted in some singularly worrying court cases.
+legal concept has resulted in some singularly worrying court cases.